richard-shan/fabRepo/docs/lessons/final.md

 I cover previous digital fabrication work done in areas similar to my final project in Week 16 <a href="https://fabacademy.org/2024/labs/charlotte/students/richard-shan/lessons/week16/applications/#previous-work">**here**</a>

 ## Final Product

+**WARNING: The project video and slide (poster) are out of date and provide incorrect information about licensing.
+The current EULA is [here](../../LICENSE.txt).
+By installing, accessing, or using the Product, you acknowledge that you have read this Agreement, understand it, and agree to be bound by its terms and conditions.**

 ### Poster